vvlisn/log-env-to-annotation/README.md

 - `env_key` (string, mandatory): The name of the container environment variable whose value will be converted into an annotation.
 - `annotation_base` (string, mandatory): The base annotation key name.
 The value of `env_key` will be assigned to this annotation.
 If `env_key` contains multiple paths separated by commas, the first path will be assigned to this base annotation.
 - `annotation_ext_format` (string, mandatory): The format string for extended annotation keys.
 If `env_key` contains multiple paths, subsequent paths will be assigned to annotations generated using this format.
 The string must contain `%d`, which will be replaced by sequence numbers (1, 2, 3...).
 Example: `my.company.com/log-path-ext-%d`.
-- `additional_annotations` (map[string]string, optional): Custom key-value pairs to add as annotations.
-Both keys and values must be non-empty strings.
+- `additional_annotations` (map[string]interface{}, optional): Custom key-value pairs to add as annotations.
+Keys must be non-empty strings.
+Values can be of any type (string, boolean, number).
 This parameter is optional and can be omitted if not needed.

 ## Code organization